 DSP Front Line Supervisor

-Direct Support Professional Front Line Supervisor Micro-credential
+DSP Front Line Supervisor Microcredential

 Local agencies are seeing a high need for Direct Support Leadership education, especially for positions in the category of Developmental Disabilities.
 In addition to working with individuals with developmental disabilities, direct support professionals may work in child care centers, day treatment programs for persons with mental illness, residential treatment facilities, eldercare and respite programs, foster care agencies, jails and alternative correction programs, short‐ and long‐term rehabilitation centers, crisis centers, day habilitation programs, assisted living/skilled nursing facilities, sheltered workshops, and other human service settings.
 NADSP (National Alliance for Direct Support Professionals) provides a 24 hour curriculum for supervisors in the field.